openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 ## Connecting cables and starting console

   - Connect a USB cable (one that carries data, not just power) to the USB console port.
 On the Explorer board or Sparkfun base block, this is the port labeled `UART`.
-On the Intel mini breakout board, this is the USB port that is labled P6 (should be the USB closest to the JST battery connector).
+On the Intel mini breakout board, this is the USB port that is labeled P6 (should be the USB closest to the JST battery connector).
 Plug the other end into the computer (or Pi) you want to use to connect to console.
   - Plug another USB cable (one that carries data, not just power) into the USB port labeled OTG on the Explorer board or Sparkfun base block, or the port that is almost in the on the bottom right (if reading the Intel logo) if setting up with the Intel mini breakout board.
 Plug the other end into the computer (or Pi) you want to flash from.

 ### If you’re using a Raspberry Pi for console: